Florida deputy shot 6 times in chest saved by bulletproof vest, Sheriff Judd says - NewsBreak

 Shooting victim drives off in Amazon truck, deputies say

-COCOA, Fla. - A shooting victim is accused of taking an Amazon delivery driver on a wild ride.
+A shooting victim is accused of taking an Amazon delivery driver on a wild ride.
 Brevard County deputies say it happened on Tuesday afternoon at a 7-Eleven in Cocoa.
-There were two different crime scenes, including the 7-Eleven on the corner of Clearlake Rd. and Rosetine St....

 14 found living in 'deplorable' Central Florida home, 6 arrested on drug-related charges